 Photos: Oliver Towse

-Othello is on at the Leicester Square Theatre until 26th April 2014, for further information or to book visit here.
+Othello is at the Leicester Square Theatre until 26th April 2014.
+For further information or to book visit the theatre company’s website here.

 Watch an interview with James Alexandrou here: